pimutils/vdirsyncer/docs/config.rst

   been added on one side or deleted on the other.
 Relative paths will be interpreted as relative to the configuration file's directory.

-  The directory will contain files with very confidential information:
-  Usernames, passwords and listings of collection items may be contained in it.

 - ``password_command`` specifies a command to query for server passwords.
 The command will be called with the username as the first argument, and the hostname as the second.